 A gynecologist, a doctor specializing in female reproductive health, diagnoses and treats issues of the uterus, fallopian tubes, ovaries, and breasts.
-Anyone with female organs may see a gynecologist from the time they get their first period all the way to post-menopause.
-Most patients are between 15 to 45 years old.
+Anyone with female organs may see a gynecologist from the time they get their first period to post-menopause.
+Most patients are between 15 and 45 years old.
+In this article from the Doctour website, we discussed when you should see a gynecologist.

 What does a Gynecologist do?